 Consume a snack before the party or get-togethers

-Let’s be realistic when there is an array of delicious food being served to you, the chances of you not reaching out for them are slim.
+Let’s be realistic, when there is an array of delicious food being served to you, the chances of not reaching out for them are slim.
 The smart idea is to eat something prior so that you do not land up overindulging.
-“Good choices are veggies, fruits, whole grain cereals.
+“Good choices are veggies, fruits and whole grain cereals.
 This will help control your hunger pangs,” shares Namita.

 Think before you drink

 We are not telling you to give your favourite drink a complete miss, rather just apply a bit of a thought process before going for one.
 Namita says, “When you drink, know you are consuming empty calories.
 If you consume a drink or two, it is best to add some more exercise that day.”

 Many times, there is a confusion about what is considered wholesome and what is not.
 As per Namita, “Healthy, low-calorie snacks give you a huge energy boost in the long run, unlike the temporary lift from high-fat food options.
 When in doubt, this thumb rule will help you make the right choices.”

 Below is a list of healthy and unhealthy snacks…

 X fried nuts √ low-fat baked savouries (eg, kurmura, chana)